-Next, by combining the lower (mainly negative) envelope of the migrated Sand Wave Field (Figure 5.3) with the Static Bathymetry, the expected minimum seabed level in the lifetime of the wind farms is obtained.
+Next, by combining the lower (mainly negative) envelope of the migrated Sand Wave Field (Figure 5.2) with the Static Bathymetry, the expected minimum seabed level in the lifetime of the wind farms is obtained.
 The RSBL is estimated by addition of the downward uncertainty band, discussed in Section 5.2.
-The result is presented in Figure 5.5.
-The overall bathymetry of the RSBL looks very similar to the static bathymetry, but it is typically a few meters deeper.
-The RSBL varies between -16.1m LAT and -40.3m LAT.
-The deepest parts are found in the flood channel in the middle of WFS-I.
+The result is presented in Figure 5.4.
+The overall bathymetry of the RSBL looks very similar to the Static Bathymetry, but it is typically a few meters deeper.
+The RSBL varies between -16.2m LAT and -42.9m LAT.
+The deepest parts are found in the flood channel in the south-eastern corner of WFS-IV.

-Figure 5.5 The Reference SeaBed Level (RSBL).
-The RSBL is the summation of the lower envelope of the migrated Sand Wave Field (Figure 5.3) and the Static Bathymetry (Figure 3.2 bottom middle), including the downward uncertainty band.
+Figure 5.4 The Reference SeaBed Level (RSBL).
+The RSBL is the summation of the lower envelope of the migrated Sand Wave Field (Figure 5.2) and the Static Bathymetry (Figure 3.2 bottom middle), including the downward uncertainty band.

-By calculating the difference between the RSBL and the most recent 2015 bathymetry, the maximum expected seabed level lowering can be predicted (Figure 5.6).
+By calculating the difference between the RSBL and the most recent 2015 bathymetry, the maximum expected seabed level lowering can be predicted (Figure 5.5).
 It should be noted that the observed pattern follows the large-scale bed form geometry.
 The current crests of the sand waves have the largest predicted drop in seabed level, while the deepest troughs of the sand waves have a zero predicted drop (i.e. these are already at their lowest and will only experience a seabed level rise).
 This pattern is observed over the entire area, but on top of the underlying sandbanks the height variation between the crests and troughs is typically less, as the wave height typically decreases on these sandbank crests; higher sand waves are found in the swales between the sandbanks.

-Figure 5.6 The maximum predicted seabed lowering based on the 2015 bathymetry.
-The values indicate the difference between the 2015 bathymetry (Figure 2.2) and the RSBL (Figure 5.5).
+Figure 5.5 The maximum predicted seabed lowering based on the 2015 bathymetry.
+The values indicate the difference between the 2015 bathymetry (Figure 2.2) and the RSBL (Figure 5.4).

 Note that at the boundaries, the results are less reliable due to lack of data.
-In the next phase, when the data of WFS-III and WFS-IV become available and are included in the analysis, this problem will no longer exist at the inner boundaries between WFS-I,II and WFS-III,IV.
-At the outer edges of WFS-I and WFS-III however this problem will remain; the surveyed area extends only a few tens of meters outside the site boundaries.
+The surveyed area extends only a few tens of meters outside the site boundaries.
 When sand waves are migrating into the BWFZ-area, at some point in time, near the boundaries, no more data is available to migrate.
 Depending on the bathymetric features outside the edges, the total range in predictions can be too small because of the lack of data.
 The area that is potentially affected lies within 50m from the boundary of the surveyed area in 2015 and the potential changes to the RSBL (and also the MSBL, see next section) will be larger when being closer to the boundary.